How should the playing floor at Pauley Pavilion be decorated when UCLA completes renovation of its historic basketball arena after next season?

 "John Wooden, holding a rolled-up game program," proposed another panelist.

-The prevailing notion was UCLA should keep it
+The prevailing notion was UCLA should keep it simple.

 "John Wooden's signature and nothing else," one panelist said.
 "The Bruins don't need to draw attention to themselves."